CMU-17-214/s2024/labs/lab04.md

 * During the game, a player decides to take the ‘hit’ action, which includes dealing an additional card, checking whether the player’s turn is over, etc.

 Create an _interaction diagram_ (using a UML sequence diagram) that models the **interaction among objects** in this scenario.
-Your diagram should include specific classes and methods in your object model.
+Your diagram should include specific classes and methods in your **object model**.
 As you map out the interactions, consider how they might look different had you made different design decisions.
-Note: To help distinguish this artifact from system sequence diagrams, we sometimes call this an object-level interaction diagram.
+Note: To help distinguish this artifact from system sequence diagrams, we sometimes call this an **object-level interaction diagram**.